0%

 The Paradox

-Here's a fun paradox: I can spend three hours perfecting the first paragraph of an email, then never send it because it's still not quite right.
-Or I'll research a project so thoroughly that I become an expert on the topic but never actually start the work because I'm terrified it won't meet the impossibly high standards I've created in my head.
+I can spend three hours perfecting the first paragraph of an email and then never send it because it is still not right.
+I can research a project so thoroughly that I become an expert on the topic but never actually start the work because I am terrified it will not meet the standards I built in my head.

 🎯

-ADHD perfectionism is different from regular perfectionism.
-It's not just wanting things to be excellent it's the inability to start or finish anything unless it can be perfect immediately.
-My brain doesn't understand the concept of "good enough," "rough draft," or iterative improvement.
+ADHD perfectionism is different from the kind most people talk about.
+It is not just wanting things to be excellent.
+It is the inability to start or finish anything unless it can be perfect immediately.
+My brain does not understand good enough, it does not understand rough drafts.
+It does not understand the idea that you can make something okay now and improve it later.

-Everything has to be fully formed and flawless from the beginning, which is obviously impossible.
+Everything has to be fully formed and flawless from the beginning.
+Which is obviously impossible.
+But that does not stop my brain from demanding it.

 "

-This creates an interesting problem: I have incredibly high standards for my work, but ADHD also makes sustained attention and organization challenging.
-So I'm essentially demanding perfection from a brain that struggles with the executive functions required to achieve it.
+So here is the situation.
+I have incredibly high standards for my work.
+I also have ADHD which makes sustained attention and organization genuinely difficult.
+I am essentially demanding perfection from a brain that struggles with the executive functions required to achieve it.
+That is the trap.
+The standards and the capacity do not match and something has to give.
+Usually what gives is the work itself.
+It just does not get done.

 "